zserge/zserge.github.io/input/jknav.md

 why not use Vimperator/Vimium?
 ------------------------------

-I really like that extensions, they are powerful and behave much like Vim.
-On the other hand, I'm used to native hotkeys, like Ctrl-D to add to bookmarks (not scroll half-page down) etc. I'm quiet happy with the default hotkeys, except for j/k, which is much nicer than arrow-up/arrow-down.
+I really like those extensions, they are powerful and behave much like Vim.
+On the other hand, I'm used to native hotkeys, like Ctrl-D to add to bookmarks (not scroll half-page down) etc. I'm quite happy with the default hotkeys, except for j/k, which is much nicer than arrow-up/arrow-down.
 Also, link hinting saves time for me and makes web surfing possible without using mouse at all.